 Eric Young co-founded Canaan Partners in 1987, and since then he has led investments in numerous market-leading tech companies, helping them grow from inception to exit.
 Eric has partnered with startups that have defined their industries: Argon Networks, Capstone Turbine, Copper Mountain Networks, Diffusion Software, Enpirion, Frame Technology, International Network Services, Kalpana, ONI Systems, SandForce, Spectrian and Visigenic Software.

-Currently, Eric serves on the boards of EnStorage, a developer of grid-scale energy storage systems, Cortina Systems, a leading supplier of highly integrated communication devices, Lancope, the global leader in network behavior analysis for security, Ebates, number one in online shopping loyalty programs, and Xirrus, an innovator in high performance enterprise Wi-Fi systems.
+Currently, Eric serves on the boards of Cortina Systems, a leading supplier of highly integrated communication devices; Lancope, the global leader in network behavior analysis for security; Ebates, number one in online shopping loyalty programs; Verance, solutions that track, manage and enhance the use of media content; and Xirrus, an innovator in high performance enterprise Wi-Fi systems.

 "Some people want to watch and some people come to play.
 My passion is mentoring the players into world-class winners."